getify/You-Dont-Know-JS/types & grammar/ch2.md

 A reference in JS points at a (shared) **value**, so if you have 10 different references, they are all always distinct references to a single shared value; **none of them are references/pointers to each other.**

-Moreover, in JavaScript, there are no syntactic hints that control value vs reference assignment/passing.
+Moreover, in JavaScript, there are no syntactic hints that control value vs. reference assignment/passing.
 Instead, the *type* of the value *solely* controls whether that value will be assigned through value-copy or by reference.

 Let's illustrate: